 Fijian figurative sculpture tends to be rough and unrefined.
 It is however extremely rare so very collectible.

 The New Zealand Maori were prolific sculpture artists and there are whole books on just Maori Art.
-Maori Sculpture and Maori Art will be in a separate article.
+Maori Sculpture and Maori Art is covered in a separate article.

 This is just some examples, so I hope you can appreciate the vast variety of Polynesian Art styles.
 The Pacific is probably the most prolific figure-producing region of the World after Africa.
 As Oceanic Art, they are extremely expressive and come in a vast variety of sizes forms and functions.
 It is a great pity that the majority of people who visit the Pacific only get to see the modern Tiki art produced for sale to tourists.